elabftw/elabdoc/doc/addons.rst

 Loading a sequence
 """"""""""""""""""

 To load a sequence in OpenCloning from eLabFTW, you need a resource entry of any type with a sequence file attached.
-The file can be in various formats like GenBank, FASTA, or SnapGene, and from json files created by OpenCloning (they also contain the cloning history).
+The file can be in various formats like GenBank, FASTA, or SnapGene, and from JSON files created by OpenCloning (they also contain the cloning history).

 In the example below, I have a `Plasmid` resource entry called `pFA6a-kanMX6-P81nmt1` with a sequence file attached: